hexastax/miscellaneous-java-projects/json-serde-1/README.txt

 TODO: General: when using ObjectMapper at serialization or deserialization, anything to set on it??
 TODO: JsonDocumentSerializer: need to figure out if this is needed and if so, is this the right implementation of the method?
 TODO: Message deser: readValue(Document.class) - want to read as Message, not Document (high priority)
-TODO: Message deser: readValue(Document.class) - want to read as Message, not Document (low priority)	MessageTest.java	/json-serde-1/src/test/java/com/hexastax/jsonserde1/model	line 35	Java Task
+TODO: Message deser: readValue(Document.class) - want to read as Message, not Document (low priority)
-TODO: Message deser: readValue(Message.class) - want to read as Message, not Document (low priority)	MessageTest.java	/json-serde-1/src/test/java/com/hexastax/jsonserde1/model	line 40	Java Task
+TODO: Message deser: readValue(Message.class) - want to read as Message, not Document (low priority)
 TODO: Message: presumably, either JsonSerialize/JsonDeserialize on Document or @JsonTypeInfo (how?)
-Message.java	/json-serde-1/src/main/java/com/hexastax/jsonserde1/model	line 9	Java Task